A Dark Energy Quintessence Model of the Universe: Results and discussion:

-The redshift-luminosity distance relation \cite{ref35} is an important observational tool to study the evolution of the universe.
-The expression for the luminosity distance ($D_L$) is obtained in term of redshift as the light coming out of a distant luminous body gets red shifted due to the expansion of the universe.
-We determine the flux of a source with the help of the luminosity distance.
-It is given as $D_{L}=a_{0} r (1+z)$, where r is the radial coordinate of the source.
+The red shift-luminosity distance relation \cite{ref35} is an important observational tool to study the evolution of the universe.
+The expression for the luminosity distance ($D_L$) is obtained in term of red shift as the light coming out of a distant luminous body gets red shifted due to the expansion of the universe.
+We determine the flux of a source with the help of luminosity distance.
+It is given as $D_{L}=a_{0} r (1+z).$ where r is the radial coordinate of the source.
 For the FLRW metric Eq.
 (2), the radial co-ordinate $r$ is obtained as $r = \int^r_{0}dr = \int^t_{0}\frac{cdt}{a(t)} = \frac{1}{a_{0}H_{0}}\int^z_0\frac{cdz}{h(z)},$ where we have taken $k=0$ and have used $ dt=dz/\dot{z}, \dot{z}=-H(1+z)~\&~ h(z)=\frac{H}{H_0}.$ Therefore, we get the luminosity distance as:

 \textbf{(iv) Distance modulus $\mu$ and Apparent Magnitude $m_{b}$:}\\